dsmurph/mcp23017/README.md

 *  enableSlewRateControl(true/false)
 *
-*  DISSLW = True: Only in cases of long cable runs or EMI problems I2C SDA.
+*  DISSLW = true: Only in cases of long cable runs or EMI problems I2C SDA.

 *  setSequentialOperation(true/false)
 *
-*  SEQOP = Useful when a register needs to be continuously queried (read) or changed (written).
+*  SEQOP = true: Useful when a register needs to be continuously queried (read) or changed (written).

 ```